Questions? email@example.com | Live Chat | Login

 While your notaries.com application includes this bond, here’s a little more information about it.
 Before you submit your application, you must have a $7,500 surety bond.
 Unlike the errors and omissions insurance, which protects the notary, the surety bond protects the public.
 The State of Florida does not provide these bonds but requires all Florida Notaries to have one.

 Once you have filled out the application and bond, you must send it to notaries.com.
 We submit your notary application, bond, and education certificate (if you’re a first-time notary (see below (4) below)) electronically to the State.

 Submit original documents for your Florida Notary Commission Application to:

 Your notaries.com package includes a state-approved Notary Stamp, and all Florida Notaries are required to stamp documents they notarize.
 The State of Florida does not provide stamps, which must be obtained through notaries.com

-Notaries.com offers a three-hour interactive, state-approved notary course as part of your notary package.
-First-time notaries must complete such a course within one year of applying to become a Florida Notary.
+Notaries.com offers a three-hour interactive, state approved notary course.
+First-first time notaries must complete such a course when applying to become a Florida notary.

 Renewing notaries do not need to satisfy the three-hour education requirement unless their notary commission has been expired for over 10 years.
 However, renewing notaries are encouraged to take online notary education as notary laws frequently change.